rcpch/digital-growth-charts-server/docs/clinician/how-the-api-works.md

 ## Growth Charting Introduction

 The UK-WHO 0-4 year old charts were officially launched on May 11th 2009.
 Any child born after that date should be plotted on a UK-WHO growth chart.
 Children born before May 11th 2009 are plotted on British 1990 (UK90) charts and subsequent measurements must be plotted using those charts.
-After age 4 the two charts are the same.
+After age 4, the two charts are the same.

 ## The LMS Method

 It is now common practice to express child growth status in the form of **SD score (SDS)** - the number of standard deviations away from the mean (also known as a **z-score**).
 The SD score can be converted to a centile.

-The LMS method provides a way of obtaining normalised growth centiles from a reference dataset, applying smoothing and extrapolation such that the resulting L, M and S curves contain the information to draw **any** centile curve, and to convert measurements (even extreme values) into exact SD scores.
+The LMS method provides a way of obtaining normalised growth centiles from a reference dataset, applying smoothing and extrapolation so the resulting L, M and S curves contain the information to draw **any** centile curve, and to convert measurements (even extreme values) into exact SD scores.
 The growth reference is summarised by a table of LMS values at a series of ages.

 ### How the LMS method is used

-- Look up in the LMS table for the relevant measurement (e.g. height) the age and sex-specific values of L, M and S for the child.
+- Using the LMS table, look up the age and sex-specific values of L, M and S for the relevant measurement (e.g. height).
 If the child's age falls between the tabulated ages, use cubic interpolation to obtain values for the child's exact age.

 - To obtain the z-score, plug the LMS values with the child's measurement into the formula:
   <div class="latex">